Meet Our Pre-Published Authors

 Cari Dubiel

 Cari Dubiel is a writer, librarian, bassoonist, and mom in Northeast Ohio.
-She is the Head of Editing for Writing Bloc, a cooperative writing community, and a past Library Liaison to Sisters in Crime.
-She is also a co-host of the Indie Writer Podcast.
+She is an editor for Duskbound Books and a past Library Liaison to Sisters in Crime.
 Cari won the 2017 Hugh Holton Award from the Midwest chapter of the Mystery Writers of America.
 Her short story collection, ALL THE LONELY PEOPLE, was selected for wide distribution by the Indie Author Project and Library Journal.

 Facebook: